-Concert dress: Boys wear white collared dress shirts with black pants and black dress shoes.
-Girls wear a white blouse with black skirt or black dress pants and black dress shoes (open-toed shoes and reasonable heels are permitted.
-All other grades wear the uniform.
+Concert dress: Boys wear white collared dress shirts with black pants and black shoes.
+Girls wear a white blouse with black skirt or black dress pants, or a black dress, and black shoes (open-toed shoes and reasonable heels are permitted.

 The semi-formal dress code for boys is as follows: dress pants (no jeans or patched pocket pants), a collared dress shirt, dark socks, dress shoes (no sneakers or sandals).
-For commencement, graduating 8th graders must wear a tie.
+For promotion ceremonies, 5th graders must wear a tie.
 No dyed hair or hats.
 Hair should be trimmed appropriately.